 This is why if you do run the

 turtleBeads file you'll see a bunch of tests

 happen, but those same tests don't run when you import the module to use it,

 The above methods have the same effect in their ability to enable/disable your tests.
 Choose the one that best fits your taste.

-And if you prefer to run all your test invocations from the Python console, you don't have to worry about any of this.
+And if you prefer to run all your test invocations from the shell, you don't have to worry about any of this.